-2.2 Pre-processing
+Pre-processing

-Raw data (CEL files) of all datasets were downloaded from the GEO and pre-processed using the fRMA package (M. N. McCall, Bolstad, and Irizarry 2010). fRMA allowed to pre-process individual microarray samples and combine them consistently for analysis.
+Raw data (CEL files) of all datasets were downloaded from the GEO and pre-processed using the fRMA package (M. N. McCall, Bolstad, and Irizarry 2010). fRMA allowed to pre-process of individual microarray samples and combining them consistently for analysis.
 For each dataset, background correction was performed using the RMA algorithm and then it was quantile normalized based on the reference distribution.
 During summarization, batch effects were removed and variances of the gene expressions were estimated by taking into account these probe-specific effects.
 For those multiple probe sets matched to the identical gene, the mean log fold change was retained.
-Therefore, fRMA can be seen as a batch effect removal technique for different datasets that produced by identical microarray platforms.
+Therefore, fRMA can be seen as a batch effect removal technique for different datasets that are produced by identical microarray platforms.
 Thus, to ensure batch effect removal, the principal component analysis and the relative log expression of train samples were plotted before and after fRMA (Lazar et al. 2013).

-2.3 Differential expression analysis
+Differential expression analysis